Il Redentore: History

 Il Redentore was built as a votive church in thanksgiving for deliverance from a major outbreak of the plague that decimated Venice between 1575 and 1576, in which some 46,000 people (25–30% of the population) died.
 The Senate of the Republic of Venice commissioned the architect Andrea Palladio to design the votive church.
 Though the Senate wished the Church to be square plan, Palladio designed a single nave church with three chapels on either side.
 Its prominent position on the Canale della Giudecca gave Palladio the opportunity to design a facade inspired by the Pantheon of Rome and enhanced by being placed on a wide plinth.
 15 steps were required to reach the church's entrance, a direct reference to the Temple of Jerusalem and complicit with Palladio's own requirement that "the ascent (of the faithful) will be gradual, so that the climbing will bring more devotion".

-The cornerstone was laid by the Patriarch of Venice Giovanni Trevisano on 3 May 1577 and the building was consecrated in 1592.
+The cornerstone was laid by the Patriarch of Venice Giovanni Trevisan on 3 May 1577 and the building was consecrated in 1592.
 At the urgent solicitations of Pope Gregory XIII, after consecration the church was placed in charge of the Order of Friars Minor Capuchin.
 A small number of Friars reside in the monastery attached to the church.

 Every year the doge and senators walked across a specially constructed pontoon bridge from the Zattere to Giudecca to attend Mass in the church.
 The Festa del Redentore remains a major festival in the Venetian calendar, celebrated on the third Sunday in July.
 A huge firework display on the previous evening is followed by a mass procession across the pontoon bridge.

 The church was the scene of vandalism on 15–16 May 2022 after a group of three people – who were later arrested after being identified on CCTV footage – painted a three meter wide portion of the front facade of the church with pink paint as well as an equation of some sorts on top of the pink.
 A local tried removing the paint using water, but was unsuccessful in their efforts and only allowed the paint to permeate the stone it was displayed on.
 The restoration is now being handled by government art officials.